dotnet/iot/src/devices/SoftPwm/samples/README.md

 var PwmController = new PwmController(new SoftPwm());
 ```

 You then need to open the PWM and start it.
 Please note that the first parameter is the GPIO you are using, in our case, 17.
 The second parameter is always ignored.
 It is used only for hardware PWM.
-The following code will open the software PWM and start it with a 200Hz frequency and a duty cycle of 0%.
+The following code will open the software PWM and start it with a 200Hz frequency and a duty cycle of 0.
+Duty cycle is value between 0.0 and 100.0.
+100.0 represents 100%.

 ```csharp
 PwmController.OpenChannel(17, 0);